Understand on-premises data gateways for Microsoft PowerApps

 Question: What if I block outbound connections?
 What do I need to open?

-Answer: See the ports and hosts that the gateway uses.
+Answer: Refer to the list of ports and hosts that the gateway uses above.

 Question: Does the gateway have to be installed on the same machine as the data source?